-In this section, we used the simulator to generate short PRT data with the following characteristics, unless otherwise noted: wavelength $\lambda = 10.5$ cm, the pulse repetition time (PRT) is 987 $\mu$ s, the number of samples per time-series (M) is 88, signal-tonoise ratios (SNR) of 10 dB, 20 dB, and 30 dB, and varying input spectrum widths.
+In this section, we used the simulator to generate short PRT data with the following characteristics, unless otherwise noted: wavelength $\lambda = 10.5$ cm, the number of samples per time-series (M) is 88, and varying signal-to-noise ratios (SNR) and input spectrum widths.
 This corresponds to the NEXRAD volume control pattern (VCP) 21, which is commonly used for storms that are not expected to evolve quickly.